nudge-now/sdk-android/README.eng.md

 }
 ```

-### Custom URI
+### Custom URL

-You can set URI Schema to your Push Notification Campaign.
-When your app user clicks a notification with URI Schema, user will be forward to a specific activity you choose
+You can set your own URL Schema as _Click URL_ of AD fresca campaigns.

+So, you can navigate your users to the specific page or do some custom actions when user clicked the content view.

-To use this feature, add URI information in AndroidManifest.xml
+To use this feature, add scheme in AndroidManifest.xml

 ```xml
   <activity android:name=".DemoZoneActivity">